Rates facts, myths and FAQs

 Farmland (example):

 Council recognises that due to exceptional circumstances, ratepayers may at times encounter difficulty paying their annual rates and charges.
-Council has a Debt Recovery and Hardship Assistance Policy(PDF, 555KB) that provides a framework for providing relief to any ratepayers who are suffering genuine financial hardship.
+Council has a Debt Recovery and Hardship Assistance Policy(, 0B) that provides a framework for providing relief to any ratepayers who are suffering genuine financial hardship.

 Apply for hardship relief.